 Content marketing (blogging)

-If you’re not blogging, then you’re not bringing traffic into your website.
+If you’re not blogging, then you’re not bringing traffic to your website.

 No blogs = no traffic = no new mortgage leads.